CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'microservices', 'distributed systems', 'monoliths', 'service boundaries', 'event-driven'.
-These are terms developers naturally use when discussing this domain.
+Includes strong natural keywords users would say: 'microservices', 'distributed systems', 'decomposing monoliths', 'service boundaries', 'event-driven', 'resilience patterns'.
+These cover the main terms a user working in this domain would naturally use.

 3 / 3